wombat-p/WOMBAT-Pipelines/README.md

 | Functionality | Parameter    | Identification | Database size                        | DatabaseSize                       | Number of entries in fasta file                                                    | Integer        |
 | Functionality | Parameter    | Identification | Canonical sequences                  | CanonicalSequences                 | Database includes canonical sequences                                              | Y/N            |
 | Functionality | Parameter    | identification | PTM localization                     | PTMLocalization                    | Is PTM localization scoring software included in the workflow                      | Y/N            |

+## Contribute

+Contributions to change and modify the workflows are most welcome.
+For this, please create a fork and add your changes.
+We strongly recommend reaching out to us either via email or by creating an issue in this repository, as we then help adding the new implementation.

 ## Credits